-- Now, click on Subnets that will be there on the Create virtual network panel.
+- Click on Subnets that you can find on the Create virtual network panel.

-- Then click on Add option present on the MyVnet Subnet panel.
+- Then click on the Add option present on the MyVnet Subnet panel.

-- Now you will see both the private and public subnets.
+- Now you can find both the private and public subnets.

-- Open the MyVnet panel and click on Overview.
+- Open the MyVnet panel and head to Overview.

-- Now you can see the delete icon.
-Just click on it.
+- You can find the delete icon here.
+Simply click on it.

-- A Delete virtual network box will appear on the screen.
-Click on Yes to complete the deletion.
+- A prompt requiring confirmation of Delete Virtual Network will come on the screen.
+Click on Yes to proceed.

-You can configure and manage virtual network by installing Azure Command Line Interface (Azure CLI).
-After that, you can use the CLI in the Azure Cloud Shell.
-Talking about Azure Cloud Shell, it is free of cost shell which one can run directly from the Azure portal.
-The best thing about this is it comes with Azure CLI configured to use immediately.
-If you want any help, type Azure <command> –help.
+With Azure Command Line Interface (Azure CLI), you can configure and manage virtual networks with the CLI in the Azure Cloud Shell.
+Azure Cloud Shell is a free-of-cost shell that one can run directly from the Azure portal.
+The best part of using Azure Cloud Shell is that it comes with Azure CLI configured to start using instantly.
+If you still need any help, type Azure <command> –help.

-- When you are in the CLI session, you need to login to your Azure account.
-You can also try it.
-Put “Azure login” command to log in the Azure.
+- When you are in the CLI session, you need to log in to your Azure account.
+You can also try putting the “Azure login” command to log in to the Azure session.

-- You need to make sure that the service management mode is the Azure CLI.
-For this put “azure config mode asm” command.
+- Now you need to set the service management mode in Azure CLI.
+For this, insert the “azure config mode asm” command.

 “azure network vnet create --vnetmyVnet --address-space 10.0.0.0 --cidr16 --subnet-name Private --subnet-start-ip 10.0.0.0 --subnet-cidr 24 --location "East US"”

-- To create a public subnet virtual networks, here is the command lines to use.
+- To create a public subnet virtual network, here are the command lines to use:

 “azure network vnet subnet create --name Public --vnet-name myVnet --address-prefix 10.0.1.0/24”

-With this, you can successfully configure and manage virtual networks.
+With this command, you can successfully configure and manage virtual networks.

 “azure network vnet show --vnetmyVnet.”

-There is no doubt that virtualization of the network can significantly improve scalability, performance, and connectivity of systems.
-But sometimes this can create issues.
-Here you need to learn about VLANs, NIC teaming, and media access control.
+Virtualization-based the network can significantly improve the scalability, performance, and connectivity of the systems.
+But it can also give you trouble at times.
+Therefore you must learn about VLANs, NIC teaming, and media access control.

-Sometimes, virtualization can hurt network performance as well as throughput.
-When you integrate virtualization into the network, it also essential to consider the network traffic patterns.
-Besides, consider the individual switch ports.
+Virtualization can sometimes decrease the network performance as well as throughput.
+When you are integrating virtualization into any network, you must also consider the network traffic patterns and individual switch ports.

-Network virtualization consists of a concentration of server.
-When one server change locations, it can affect network performance and throughput.
-However, if you can manage adequately, a virtual network can work correctly without any network latency.
+Network virtualization involves the concentration of servers.
+When one of these servers changes its location, it can impact network performance and throughput.
+Therefore you may want to learn to manage them adequately so that your virtual network can work appropriately without any network latency.